digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 _Include specific details on what this 1-click provides, and the value to users.
 Enumerate the values this 1-click's config gives the user.
 Enumerate the value this software combination, specifically for apps containing multiple pieces of software, bring to the user._

-_Include links for the user to learn more about the software that are not included in the software included section._
+_Include links for the user to learn more about the software that is not included in the software included section._

 _Recommend CPU and Memory minimum requirements and node pools for test/dev and production for X amount of user._

 _If your software is Open Source, a thank you to all the contributors is a nice touch.
 Suggest to add something to the effect:_
-Thank you to all the contributors whose hard work make this software valuable for users.
+Thank you to all the contributors whose hard work makes this software valuable for users.

 # Getting Started